 Whisk together the lime juice, scallions, garlic, cilantro, oil, red pepper flakes, coriander.

-Pour the marinade over the steak, then add about a tablespoon of the fajita seasoning over both sides of the meat.
-Cover, and refrigerate for 8 to 12 hours, flipping a couple times.
+Pour the marinade over the steak, cover, and refrigerate for 4 to 12 hours, tossing a few times.

 Prepare a medium-hot grill.